-- where it is permitted under legislation, without the patient's or substitute decision-maker's consent; or - where it is required by law.
+- when the member has the patient's or substitute decision-maker's consent and it is necessary for a lawful purpose; - where it is permitted under legislation, without the patient's or substitute decisionmaker's consent; or; - where it is required by law.

 PHIPA allows the disclosure of personal health information without a patient's consent under certain circumstances.
-A member shall, whenever possible, make every reasonable effort to obtain the patient's consent before disclosing his/her personal health information.
+A member shall, whenever possible, make every reasonable effort to obtain the patient's consent before disclosing their personal health information.
 Please see sections 38-50 of PHIPA for further information on disclosure of personal health information.